Reducing busywork for tutor teams

 Our constraints:

-User hesitancy: Our users prefer lots of information and education before getting comfortable with major UI changes.
+• User hesitancy: Our users prefer lots of onboarding information before getting comfortable with major UI changes.

 We prioritized design updates that would boost tutor confidence in the PLUS app and improve their day-to-day work.
 We’re planning for a second phase to build on our improvements with AI.